shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 When you’re starting a new campaign, you may have already seen a few spells in your bonded schools.
 Roll Xd10, where X is your Reality Bender level.
 The result is the total level of the spells you can start the game with.
 Refer to the “Learning New Spells” section for more information.

+You also start with some cantrips.
+To find out how many cantrips you start with, roll Xd4, where X is your Reality Bender level.
+For each 3 you roll this way, you gain 1 cantrip.
+For each 4 you roll this way, you gain 2 cantrips.
+You start with a minimum of 2 cantrips.

 ## Learning New Spells

 When you level up, roll 1d10.
 The result is the total levels of the new spells you can learn.

 You can choose to learn any combination of new spells from your bonded schools as long as their combined level is less than or equal to this result.
-For the purposes of this total, cantrips count as being of 1st level.
 You can choose a spell even if you don’t have the spell points at your current level to cast it.

+Additionally, you might learn some cantrips.
+Roll 1d4 -2.
+If the result is greater than 0, you learn that many cantrips.

 You can’t unlearn a spell that you previously learned by using this feature, nor can you use this feature to replace a spell you learned with a new one.